DripDrop vs Gatorade: How DripDrop Beats the Competition

 Potassium: 185 mg

 Zinc: 1.5 mg

 By comparison, a serving of Gatorade Thirst Quencher contains more grams of sugar than a serving of DripDrop.

 According to researchers at the California Center for Public Health Advocacy and UC Berkeley, added sugar in drinks like Gatorade may contribute to rising cases of obesity in children.

-DripDrop ORS, on the other hand, has the medically relevant sodium electrolyte levels and lower glucose content required to facilitate fast and effective fluid absorption and retention.
+DripDrop, on the other hand, has the medically relevant sodium electrolyte levels and lower glucose content required to facilitate fast and effective fluid absorption and retention.